 Santa Clara University Early Decision Acceptance Rate

 There are two rounds of Early Decision at Santa Clara.
-The ED I deadline is November 1 and the ED II deadline is January 7.
-Over 8,500 students applied via ED I or EA to join the Class of 2026.
+The ED I deadline is November 1 and the ED II deadline is in early January.
+Over 10,500 students applied via ED I or EA to join the Class of 2027.
 However, official acceptance rates have not yet been released.
-Looking back to the Class of 2025, the ED acceptance rate was an incredibly generous 84%.
+Looking back to the most recent data available, the ED acceptance rate was an incredibly generous 84%.

 Santa Clara University Admissions – SAT, ACT, GPA, and Class Rank